 With our Navisworks plugin, users can import images from a coordinated BIM model onto drawings to access the model directly within StructionSite.
-Since the images extracted from Navisworks are, in essence, "future progress photos," users can leverage various features for side-by-side comparison views between coordinated BIM model images and field-captured Standard or 360 Photos, as well as VideoWalks.
+Since the images extracted from Navisworks are, in essence, "future progress photos," users can leverage various features for side-by-side comparison views between coordinated BIM model images and field-captured Standard or 360 Photos.
+(VideoWalks in the future)

 Key benefits of the Navisworks plugin include: